DarssiniRamesh/cleanassist-ai-platform-129104/house_cleaning_dashboard_frontend/README.md

 - Click "Start Training" to upload and start training.
 - You will see progress and a success or error message.
 On success, details (model_id, task_type, target_column, model_path, metrics) are displayed.

+### Sample Dataset Template

+A ready-to-use CSV template is included to help you get started:

+- Download link in the UI: In the "Train Your Cleaning Model" section, click "Download sample CSV template".
+- Direct URL: `/static/sample_dataset.csv`

+Template columns:
+- `home_size_sqft`
+- `rooms`
+- `pets_count`
+- `clutter_level` (use values like: low, medium, high)
+- `duration_minutes` (example target variable)

+You can download the CSV, edit it with your own data, and re-upload it for training.

 ## AI Inference Feature

 - After successfully training a model, use the "Test Your Model with Cases" section.